Daiz/cutlass/README.md

 ## Basic Info and Examples

 *cutlass* exports an object with four classes: Script, Event, Style and Color.
 The one you usually want to deal with is Script, which represents a whole ASS script.
+(For more detailed info about the classes and the functions and properties they export, refer to `src/parser.ls` for the time being.)

 ```javascript
 var ass = require('cutlass');